Luisa-T/DataRepresentationProject/README.md

 # DataRepresentationProject

 This file gives a summary of the project and the files written for it.
-It also contains instructions on how to run these files
+It also contains instructions on how to run these files.
+The files contain comments explaining the code.

 ## 1. LibraryLuisaTimothy.html
 This is the Browser interface for the project.
 Basic CRUD operations are within Using the DOM and Javascript, as well as Ajax at the bottom of the file.